NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Payloads.page.md

 ### CarePlan Resource
 The CarePlan resource is used in a referral request to communicate the 999 AST triage outcome and any associated clinical information, based on the assessment performed by the Sender.
 The Receiver will utilise the detail in this resource to summarise what the previous assessment ascertained about the patient, to be used in any subsequent consultation with the patient.

+The CarePlan resource is used in the validation response to communicate to the original Sender a summary of what was ascertained during the validation consultation.

+*CarePlan.status* is used to drive workflow on the original Sender system.
+This **must** be populated with the value ‘complete’ or 'active'.
+If a status is 'complete' the Sender will know there is no furthur action required.
+If the status is 'active' they will need to action the case following a validation.

-Primarily, *careplan.activity* is the section which holds this information, whether it be coded or free text.
-The *careplan.activity.outcomeCodeableConcept* is malleable enough to support the transmission of AMPDS and Pathways coded outcomes as well as clinical narrative.
-The element guidance for this resource below goes into the specific detail but, fundamentally, the Sender must include the following:
+*careplan.activity* holds the assessment information, whether it be coded or free text.
+The *careplan.activity.outcomeCodeableConcept* is malleable enough to support the transmission of Pathways coded outcomes as well as clinical narrative.
+The element guidance for this resource below goes into the specific detail but, fundamentally, the Receiver must include the following:
-*  The selected AMPDS dispatch code and triage summary, or
-*  The Pathways, Symptom Group (SG),  Symptom Discriminator (SD) and Disposition (DX) codes, along with the Pathways consultation summary.
+*  The Pathways, Symptom Group (SG),  Symptom Discriminator (SD) and Disposition (DX) codes, along with the Pathways consultation summary, or
-*  Further clinical narrative, provided outside of the AMPDS or Pathways assessment, can also be included under this element using 'text'
+*  Further clinical narrative, provided outside of Pathways assessment, can also be included under this element using 'text'
 *  The Ambulance Response Programme (ARP) priority code

 ### Flag Resource
 The Flag resource is used to communicate prospective warnings of potential issues when providing care to the patient.
 The Flag subject may be the Patient (e.g. Safeguarding concern) or the Location (e.g. Scene safety).
 The population of the Flag Resource is optional as not all subjects will have relevant issues.

-BaRS Senders **should** populate Flag resources and **should** make adequate provision in their solution to support key flags in BaRS Application workflows, for example, Safeguarding, for this Application.
-When populating this resource, Senders **must** include both *flag.category* and *flag.code* values using the specific [BaRS CodeSystems](https://simplifier.net/nhsbookingandreferrals/~resources?category=CodeSystem&sortBy=DisplayName).
+BaRS Receiver **should** populate Flag resources and **should** make adequate provision in their solution to support key flags in BaRS Application workflows, for example, Scene Safety, for this Application.
+When populating this resource, Receivers **must** include both *flag.category* and *flag.code* values using the specific [BaRS CodeSystems](https://simplifier.net/nhsbookingandreferrals/~resources?category=CodeSystem&sortBy=DisplayName).

-When a BARS Receiver processes information in a Flag resource;
+When a BARS Sender processes information in a Flag resource in a validation response;

 * they **should** populate a flag in their system, if their solution supports that flag
 * they **must** display the information in the Flag resource in a way that supports the associated workflow (i.e. the relevant end users can see it and act upon it)